 In 1959 Brother Brubacher accepted the call from the Lord to be Pastor of the Eganville Baptist Church, Eganville, Ontario.
 He ministered there for 8 years and than 2 more years at Seaway Baptist Bible College, Cornwall, Ontario.
 During the early years, the gospel sign ministry was difficult with very few people showing interest in placing gospel signs.
 Brother Brubacher had always struggled against the thought of going full time into gospel sign ministry.
 In 1967 he prayed, “Lord, I must know if you want me to go full time into this ministry.
 Lord, you will be the chairman of the Gospel Text Mission.
 Lord, you will have to find the sites and the money.
 Lord, I will make the gospel signs and Lord, if there is no money, no signs; we will not go into debt.
 Lord show me.”
 A few days later a man came to Brother Brubacher requesting he make a gospel sign to be placed in his pasture.
 The Lord had spoken.
 From that day until he went to Heaven in 1995, he served full time in the gospel sign ministry.

-The gospel sign frames have changed from wood to steel and sizes have decreased from 50’x 10’ to our present 3’x 5’ and 5’x 10’ sizes.
+The gospel sign frames have changed from wood to steel and now alumapanel.
+Sign sizes have varied from the large rental to our present 3’x 5’ and 5’x 10’ sizes.
 The 16”x 24” corplast signs are very popular.
 These signs are available in English, French and Spanish.
 Recently, we have added the small steel “garden” sign with an L-shaped post.
 All texts are direct quotations from the Word of God.

 Much of the success of the sign ministry must be attributed to the volunteers who give of their time to help erect and deliver signs, assist at special events, help in the office, present gospel signs at churches and other ways too numerous to list.
 The gospel sign ministry would never have continued without these people who believe in the ministry and generously donate their time and money.